-Tim practices primarily in Robins Kaplan’s Business Litigation Group and has represented clients in a variety of disputes, including trust and fiduciary litigation, contract and fraud claims, earn-out disputes, class action lawsuits, personal injury claims, constitutional litigation, internal investigations, and criminal proceedings.
-Tim also advises tribes across the country.
-Tim was selected as a Rising Star by Super Lawyers in 2019 and has been recognized as a North Star Lawyer every year beginning in 2015.
+Tim practices in Robins Kaplan’s Business Litigation Group and has represented clients in a wide variety of cases, including trust and fiduciary litigation, contract and fraud claims, constitutional and election litigation, civil rights litigation, personal injury claims, internal investigations, and criminal proceedings.
+Tim also regularly advises tribes across the country.

 Tim attended law school at the University of Minnesota School of Law, where he graduated magna cum laude and was inducted into the Order of the Coif.
 During law school, Tim also served as a managing editor for the Minnesota Law Review.
 Prior to joining Robins Kaplan, Tim clerked for a federal district court judge in Sioux Falls, South Dakota, and practiced general litigation for two years with a large law firm in Minneapolis.

 Represented tribal court officials in a federal lawsuit regarding tribal jurisdiction over an energy company doing business on a reservation.
 After the federal district court entered an injunction prohibiting the tribal court from exercising jurisdiction, the tribal court officials prevailed at the Eighth Circuit, which ruled that the energy company was required to exhaust its tribal court remedies before filing suit in federal court.
 WPX Energy Williston, LLC v.
 Jones, 72 F.4th 834 (8th Cir.
 2023).